apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-Despite `ColorComponents` being implicitly `Sendable`, this extra-module usage
+Despite `ColorComponents` being eligible for an implicit `Sendable`
-will result in an error:
+conformance, this code will result in the following error:

 ```
  6 |